scribe-org/Scribe-iOS/README.md

 ### ⚠️ Note on Debugging ⚠️

-Because Scribe is a keyboard extension, the Xcode debugger doesn't work exactly how you might expect if you were debugging a regular app.
+Because Scribe is a keyboard extension, the Xcode debugger doesn't work as expected when debugging a regular app.
 Please see the [note on debugging](./CONTRIBUTING.md#note-on-debugging) in [CONTRIBUTING.md](./CONTRIBUTING.md) to learn how to get it working properly.

 ### Ways to Help